-- 7.1 If the school feels they cannot meet needs and have is grounds for appeal, for example students with challenging behaviour, the school may appeal against the decision and must contact the local authority within three days of receipt of the offer or notification to an own admissions authority school. - Schools must communicate in writing to the inbox: FAPLewisham@lewisham.gov.uk - Provide compelling evidence as to why the school cannot meet the student's needs. - The Chair of the Fair Access Panel will consider if the case is sufficient to be heard by the Panel or by Chair's Action.
+- 7.1 If the school feels they cannot meet needs and have is grounds for appeal, for example students with challenging behaviour, the school may appeal against the decision and must contact the local authority within three days of receipt of the offer or notification to an own admissions authority school. - Schools must communicate in writing to the inbox: FAPLewisham@lewisham.gov.uk - Complete the appeal from and provide compelling evidence as to why the school cannot meet the student's needs. - The Chair of the Fair Access Panel will consider if the case is sufficient to be heard by the Panel or by Chair's Action.